llvm/Community.o/content/wict-meetups/content.md

 +++

-The LLVM Women in Compilers and Tools Meetup Series is a free virtual event held on the last Tuesday of every month at 6PM Pacific Time.
+The LLVM Women in Compilers and Tools Meetup Series is a free virtual event held once every month.
 It is a platform where all women (trans, non-binary, and cis) in various stages in their career, speak openly, discuss, and network with others.
 This series will feature talks, tutorials, mentoring events and regularly highlights individuals for their contributions to the compiler,